Asymptotic Performance Analysis of Large-Scale Active IRS-Aided Wireless Network: PERFORMANCE LOSS DERIVATION AND ANALYSIS WITH FINITE PHASE SHIFTERS

 \section{PERFORMANCE LOSS DERIVATION AND ANALYSIS WITH FINITE PHASE SHIFTERS}

-The high circuit cost of the infinite phase shifter makes it difficult to implement in practice, it is more relevant to study IRS-aided wireless networks with finite phase shifters.
-In order to further compare the asymptotic performance of active IRS and passive IRS, we will conduct a performance impact analysis on SNR, AR, and BER of a large-scale active/passive IRS-aided wireless network in this section.
+The high circuit cost of the infinite phase shifter makes it difficult to implement in practice.
+It is more relevant to study IRS-aided wireless networks with finite phase shifters.
+We will conduct performance impact analysis on SNR, AR, and BER of a large-scale active IRS-aided wireless network in this section.